-Just this past week, our youngest has gone potty all by herself.
+Just this past week, our baby has gone potty all by herself.
 Granted, she’s using a plastic imitation from Target (because she is way too short for the original john), but hey, we are one step closer to no diapers.
 A dream come true…

 Believe me when I say that I am overjoyed to be moving out of the potty-training phase of my life, but as I watch Jenna march from the back room and plant her tiny tuchus on that seat, I realize…

 Velvet soft heads, gurgles, and milk-drunk naps are a thing of the past.
 The wide eyes that stare in wonder at bright lights and ceiling fans now look me straight in the face with fierce independence.

 I sit on the edge of the couch and a feel a mixture of pride and nostalgia.
 My sweatshirt is dirty and my shoulders feel heavy.

 Somewhere in the middle of all the days and nights that ran together, this happened.
 There wasn’t a big celebration or a noticeable culmination that sent out the old and ushered in the new.